Bobby Scales: Major leagues

-He was called up to the Cubs major league team on May 4, 2009, after starting pitcher Carlos Zambrano was put on the 15-Day Disabled List.
+He was called up to the Cubs major league team on May 4, 2009, after starting pitcher Carlos Zambrano was put on the 15-day disabled list.
 He made his Major League debut, starting at second base, at the age of 31 on May 5 against the San Francisco Giants, a game in which he recorded his first Major League hit against Tim Lincecum, winner of the 2008 National League Cy Young Award.
 He scored his first Major League run later that inning when Sean Marshall singled.
-On May 8, 2009, Scales hit his first Major League triple off of Dave Bush.
-On May 12, 2009, Scales hit his first major league home run off of Edwin Moreno of the San Diego Padres.
-On May 14, to further his case to stay in the bigs, Scales hit two doubles while driving in four runs in the Cubs' win over the Padres.
+On May 8, Scales hit his first Major League triple off of Dave Bush.
+On May 12, Scales hit his first major league home run off of Edwin Moreno of the San Diego Padres.
+On May 14, to further his case to stay in the bigs, Scales hit two doubles while driving in four runs in the Cubs' win over the San Diego Padres.
 He recorded a six-game hit streak immediately after being called up, but that streak was lost on May 16.
-However, that same game, he scored the winning run in the bottom of the 9th inning against the Houston Astros.
-On May 27, Aaron Miles was placed on the DL, and the team needed someone who could play backup shortstop and Scales was sent down to AAA Iowa Cubs.
-The next day, May 28, Scales was recalled from AAA Iowa because Ryan Freel was placed on the disabled list.
-Scales then went on to hit a pinch hit home run in the bottom of the 8th off Dodgers pitcher Randy Wolf.
+However, that same game, Scales scored the winning run in the bottom of the 9th inning against the Houston Astros.
+On May 27, Aaron Miles was placed on the DL, and the team needed someone who could play backup shortstop, causing Scales to be sent down to the Triple-A Iowa Cubs.
+The next day, May 28, Scales was recalled from Iowa due to Ryan Freel being placed on the disabled list.
+Scales then went on to hit a pinch-hit home run in the bottom of the 8th off Los Angeles Dodgers pitcher Randy Wolf.

-Japan
+On November 22, 2010, Scales re-signed with the Cubs organization on a minor league contract.
+He played in 68 games for Iowa in 2011, slashing .304/.424/.535 with nine home runs, 43 RBI, and five stolen bases.

+Hokkaido Nippon-Ham Fighters

 Scales signed with the Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball in Japan on June 27, 2011.

-Return to Cubs
+Chicago Cubs (second stint)

 On January 27, 2012, Scales signed a minor league contract with the Chicago Cubs.